nick-kanakis/Facegram/README.md

 In an infrastructure with dozen of microservices is crucial to be able to monitor the state of each service.
 It is only logical to use Hystrix Dashboard for this project as Hystrix is used as a Circuit Breaker in all the services.

-With Hystrix Dashboard we can have a quick overview of all microservices.
+With Hystrix Dashboard we can have a quick overview of all services.
 For enabling Hystrix Dashboard the following annotations are needed:

 - `@EnableHystrixDashboard`